rap-lab-org/public_erca/README.md

 This work addresses a Resource Constrained Shortest Path Problem (RC-SPP) on a graph where the objective is to find a min-cost start-goal path while ensuring that the resource consumed along the path do not exceed the given limits.
 This repo provides a C++ implementation of Enhanced Resource Constrained A\* (ERCA\*) Algorithm, which is guaranteed to find an optimal solution path.
-This work is closely related to our previous work [2] and this code base take advantage of our previous [EMOA*](https://github.com/wonderren/public_emoa/).
+This work is closely related to our previous work [2] and this code base takes advantage of our previous [EMOA*](https://github.com/wonderren/public_emoa/).

 The code is distributed for academic and non-commercial use.
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR